 Even so, the world is in his favor.
 Thirty-two years later Casey’s education (including a master’s degree) and earnings far outstrip my own; so that now it is he, encouraging me on my path, while providing for our home.

 “Maybe your relationship set the bar too high,” our son says, of the love his father and I share.

 “If I let her do all the housework is that oppression?” he asks, “Even if she wants to do it?”

-I smile at my fierce child’s willingness to be vulnerable, and at the way a feminist course has opened up his eyes to all the ways men profit from the unpaid and underpaid labor of the women in their lives, and at how he is questioning his appreciation of the women who give so much while expecting so little, particularly of their sons, unlike his mother who has always expected so much.
+I smile at my fierce child’s willingness to be vulnerable, and at the way a feminist course at college has opened up his eyes to all the ways men profit from the unpaid and underpaid labor of the women in their lives, and at how he is questioning his appreciation of the women who give so much while expecting so little, particularly of their sons, unlike his mother who has always expected so much.